Flight jacket: Colors

 Bomber jackets originally appeared in a midnight blue hue, which was later switched to a sage green after the Korean and Vietnamese wars since it was easier for soldiers to camouflage themselves amongst the forests or countryside during the 1960s.
 Bomber jackets became popular in the non-military audience in the late 1960s to 1980s, especially when the English punks and skinheads started taking over the trend and changed the color into burgundy in order to distinguish themselves and their bomber jackets from the original military flight jackets.
 Brown is also a classic color for leather flight jackets.

 Due to the popularity of the jacket, both high street and high end brands have designed the bomber jacket in a variety of hues.
 Other than the standard navy blue, army green and black, the bomber can be found in pastel tones such as baby pink, blue, mint, or even gold and silver.
+Many designers and fashion brands have taken inspiration from bomber jackets, featuring them in magazines and on the runway.